circulatejs/circulatejs/packages/cli/README.md

-# CirculateJS - Core
+# CirculateJS - CLI

-Core package for the CirculateJS project.
+CLI package for the CirculateJS project.

 ## More Information